garrandall/popular-music-data/tracks/dreams-money-can-buy-drake.md

 When I know part of it's envy
 Tryna fill the shoes, nigga, so far, these are empty
-I take 'em off in the house because the throw carpets are Fendi Ooh!
+I take 'em off in the house because the throw carpets are Fendi Oh!
 I never seen the car you claim to drive
 Or, shit, I seen it; you just ain't inside
 And I feel like lately, it went from top five to remaining five My favorite rappers either lost it or they ain't alive